 The GET has an elevated bass and mid vocal range with a dip right between those two.
 This gave more prominence to the singer which will benefit those who prefer this aspect.
 It’s also sharper in the upper mids which makes it great for cleaner songs with string instrumentals.
 I listened to “Flower Dance” by DJ Okawari, which is a song with a piano and various string instruments as its main components.
 The song had more ‘sparkle’ in its presentation with the more emphasized mid range.
 It had a higher timber to it and was more extended which helped the song’s final delivery.

-That aspect of sharpness is a double edged sword in specific cases such as when paired with modern low-dynamic range music.
+That aspect of sharpness is a double-edged sword in specific cases such as when paired with modern low-dynamic range music.
 Listening to “Dead End in Tokyo” by MAN WITH A MISSION, which fits the bill I described, I noticed that the upper mids were harsher.
 The sound is shifted, more so it feels higher up in your head.
 I would have liked this portion dialed in a bit more so that it’s more smoothed out, but I can also see how this would affect the benefits it provided in my other case above.

-Still, despite this, the GET proves that for the price, it can stand strongly and proud with ‘audiophile’ equipment.
+Still, despite this, the GET proves that for the price, it can stand strong and proud with ‘audiophile’ equipment.
 The sound was more musical and added an extra layer of dynamism that you wouldn’t get out of the typical smartphone.

-At $129, the Bluewave GET is an all star device packed to the brim with technology and sonic prowess.
+At $129, the Bluewave GET is an all-star device packed to the brim with technology and sonic prowess.
 It has the latest wireless standards and was able to leave me satisfied no matter what headphones I threw at it.
-It will by no means replace dedicated headphone amplifier + DAC combos in this price and that’s not the point.
+It will by no means replace dedicated headphone amplifier + DAC combos in this price range and that’s not the point.
 You’re getting an all in one package smaller than a lighter that is versatile enough to serve every task you want.
 Need a USB wired audio interface while on vacation?
 Check.
 Want a wireless Bluetooth 5.0 device for on the go?
 Check.
 Taking phone calls through the dual microphones with your favorite high-end headphones?
 Check.

-The Bluewave GET is my handy-dandy swiss army knife of amps/DACs, and we hope you check it out so it can be yours as well.
+The Bluewave GET is my handy-dandy Swiss army knife of amps/DACs, and we hope you check it out so it can be yours as well.